Spider Sabich: Olympics and World Cup

 Sabich skied on the World Cup circuit for its first four seasons, and finished fifth in the slalom in the thick fog at the 1968 Winter Olympics at age 22.
 His sole World Cup victory came two months later in April, a slalom at Heavenly Valley at South Lake Tahoe, just east of his hometown of Kyburz.
 He finished eighth in the slalom standings for the 1968 season and was the U.S. downhill champion.

 Sabich reached the World Cup podium (top three) three more times in the slalom in 1969.
-He finished seventh in the 1969 season standings for the slalom and 11th overall, but fell out of the top ten in the slalom the following year.
+He finished seventh in the 1969 Alpine Skiing World Cup season standings for the slalom and 11th overall, but fell out of the top ten in the slalom the following year.

 Sabich had 18 top ten finishes in Olympic and World Cup competition: two in downhill, three in giant slalom, and 13 in slalom.